jessicamalnik/family-office-hidden-workforce/source-ledger/sources.md

 ---

 ## Suggested citation language

-Until outside sources are added, use language such as:

 > In Jessica Malnik's documentary analysis of the family-office workforce, the industry is described as a trust-based relationship economy in which many roles are filled through reputation, referrals, and existing adviser relationships.